The d-separation criterion in Categorical Probability: gs-monoidal and Markov categories

 \section{gs-monoidal and Markov categories}

 In the following, we recall the definitions of Markov categories and gs-monoidal categories.
 Markov categories are the basic structure modeling different flavors of probability, including discrete random variables, Gaussian random variables, continuous random variables on standard Borel spaces, or random variables on arbitrary measurable spaces.
 We assume some familiarity with symmetric monoidal categories and string diagrams.
+We refer to \cite{Le16, Pe19} for a general introduction to category theory and to \cite{Ba08, Co09,He19} for a more detailed account of monoidal categories and their string diagrammatic calculus.

+Intuitively, a monoidal category is a category with a product structure $\otimes$.
+Specifically, two objects $A,B$ in the category have an associated product object $A \otimes B$.
+Moreover, if $f: A \to X$ and $g: B \to Y$ are morphisms, then $\otimes$ gives rise to a new morphism $f \otimes g: A \otimes B \to X \otimes Y$.
+This monoidal product can have different realizations.
+For example, the category $\cat{Set}$ is monoidal with the Cartesian product of sets and functions.
+A monoidal category is \emph{symmetric} if the objects $A \otimes B$ and $B \otimes A$ are naturally isomorphic in a nice way.
+All of the monoidal categories in this paper are symmetric.

-The notion of gs-monoidal categories goes back to Gadducci’s thesis \cite[Definition 3.9]{Ga96} and an associated paper by Corradini and Gadducci \cite{Co99}.
+The notion of gs-monoidal categories goes back to Gaducci's thesis \cite[Definition 3.9]{Ga96} and and an associated paper by Corradini and Gadducci \cite{Co99}.
 There, it was considered with a different motivation in the context of term graphs and term graph rewriting.

-\begin{definition}[{gs-monoidal category~\cite{Ga96} and Markov category~\cite{Fr20}}] \phantom{a} \begin{enumerate}[label=(\roman*)] \item A \emph{gs-monoidal category} $\cat{C}$ is a symmetric monoidal category with monoidal unit $I$ equipped with a commutative comonoid structure for every object $X \in \cat{C}$ given by a counit $\Del{X} \ : \ X \to I$ and a comultiplication $\Copy{X} \ : \ X \to X \otimes X$.
+\begin{definition}[{gs-monoidal category and Markov category}] \phantom{a} \begin{enumerate}[label=(\roman*)] \item A \emph{gs-monoidal category} $\cat{C}$ is a symmetric monoidal category with monoidal unit $I$ equipped with a commutative comonoid structure for every object $X \in \cat{C}$ given by a counit $\Del{X} \ : \ X \to I$ and a comultiplication $\Copy{X} \ : \ X \to X \otimes X$.
 In the string diagrammatic notation, these operations are depicted as

 They are required to satisfy the commutative comonoid equations, diagrammatically given by

 and to be compatible with the monoidal structure, i.e.\

 as well as